patchstack/documentation/src/content/docs/Patchstack Plugin/how-to-update-patchstack-plugin.md

 ## Updating from the Patchstack App

 1. Log in to <a href="https://app.patchstack.com" target="_blank">the Patchstack App</a>
-2. Navigate to **My Apps** from the left menu
+2. Navigate to **My Sites** from the left menu
-3. Find your application and click on it
+3. Find your site and click on it
 4. From the submenu, click **Software**
 5. Find the **Patchstack Security** plugin and tick the checkbox from the left column of the table row